brunokoga/Montevideo/ultimateCombat_dir/combat/primitiveArmorAndWeapons.md

 Gold-plated items triple the base cost of weapons and armor and have the same properties as the item the gold is plating.
 Items constructed purely of gold cost 10 times the normal cost for items of their type.
 Gold items weigh 50% more than typical weapons or armor of their type.

 **Weapons** : Gold is often too soft to hold a decent edge, but light weapons that do piercing or slashing damage can be constructed of gold or some nearly gold alloy.
-They take a –2 penalty on damage rolls (minimum 1 damage.
+They take a –2 penalty on damage rolls (minimum 1 damage).

 Gold weapons have a hardness of half their base weapons' and also have the fragile quality.

 **Armor** : Gold can be fashioned into light or medium metal armor.
-The softness and the weight of the metal decrease the armo_dir/shield bonus by 2, and increase the armor check penalty by 2.
+The softness and the weight of the metal decrease the armor/shield bonus by 2, and increase the armor check penalty by 2.
 Gold armor has a hardness of 5.

 ## Obsidian